-How can Project Managers help?
+How can Project Managers help your construction project?

-Preferably the project manager should have previous experience with a similar project.
+Preferably the project manager should have previous experience with a similar construction project.
 The following are some items the owner’s Project Manager should attend to:

 2. Guide the owner so that appropriate decisions are made on time and that these decisions take cognisance of the budget, legislation, available resources and the end use of the facility.
 Sometimes clients have grandiose plans or impossible time-lines that may have to be tempered to fit the realities of the project.

-3. Put in place an overall project schedule (program) and monitor it on a regular basis, ensuring all parties understand the schedule and work in accordance with it.
+3. Put in place an overall project schedule (program) and monitor it on a regular basis, ensuring all parties understand the construction schedule and work in accordance with it.

-4. Coordinate the various contractors and ensure they interface with each other as required so as not to delay the project.
+4. Coordinate the various contractors and ensure they interface with each other as required so as not to delay the construction project.

 5. Assist the client to appoint the most suitable contractors.
 This assistance should include adjudicating quotes and tenders and then appointing the contractors using well prepared contract documentation.

 6. Assist the client with preparing the project budget, ensuring all costs have been budgeted for (including permits and permissions, design fees and connection of all services) and allowing sufficient contingency to cover project risks.

 7. Ensure the design team provides information on time and in sufficient detail and accuracy to enable construction work to begin and then responds promptly to contractor’s queries.

 8. Take swift action to resolve problems or to overcome delays in the construction schedule.